gosu/chingu/README.new.md

 See http://www.libgosu.org/rdoc/classes/Gosu/Window.html for a full set of methods.

 ### How did you decide on naming of methods / classes?

-There's 1 zillion ways of naming stuff, as a general guideline I've tried to follow Gosu's way ofnaming.
+There's 1 zillion ways of naming stuff, as a general guideline I've tried to follow Gosu's way of naming.

-If Gosu didn't have a good name for a certain thing/method, then I'll check Ruby itself and Rails since alot of Ruby-devs are familiar with Rails.
+If Gosu didn't have a good name for a certain thing/method, then I'll check Ruby itself and Rails since alot of Ruby devs are familiar with Rails.

 `GameObject.all` is naming straight from rails for example.
 Most stuff in GameObject follow the naming from Gosu's `Image#draw_rot`.